 - Feeling overwhelmed or stressed out.
 You don’t want to make it seem like you can’t handle stress.
-If you find that you can’t focus at your desk, request to book a meeting room to yourself for an hour or ask if you can take your work to a nearby coffee shop.
+If you find that you can’t focus at your desk, request to book a meeting room to yourself for an hour, or ask if you can take your work to a nearby coffee shop.

 - Going to a recreational activity.
-Whether you have a softball game after work or you booked a yoga class—unless it is a company-sponsored event, in most cases it is not acceptable to leave work early for these reasons.
+Whether you have a softball game after work or you booked a yoga class—unless it is a company-sponsored event—in most cases, it is not acceptable to leave work early for these reasons.

-- Minor personal issues, such as a fight with a friend or a break-up with the girlfriend you’ve been dating for only two weeks.
+- Minor personal issues, such as a fight with a friend or a breakup with the girlfriend you’ve been dating for only two weeks.

-If you foresee a legitimate, unavoidable event that will cause you to leave work repeatedly (for example, a physical therapy appointment that repeats over the course of a month, a child’s recurring doctor’s appointment, and so on) then you should be upfront with your boss and prepare a plan to ensure your work is covered.
+If you foresee a legitimate, unavoidable event that will cause you to leave work repeatedly (for example, a physical therapy appointment that repeats over the course of a month, a child’s recurring doctor’s appointment, and so on), then you should be upfront with your boss and prepare a plan to ensure your work is covered.

 Stick to the Facts

-Really, the “worst” reason to leave early is a fake one.
+The worst reason to leave early is a fake one.
 Your credibility (and your ability to leave work early) will not fare well if you’re caught in a lie.
 Even if you think you’ve covered your tracks, it’s not worth risking the trust of your supervisor and your fellow employees.